K. V. Prasad

-Biography
+Career

-K. V. Prasad was born on 4 May 1958 in Ernakulam, Kerala.
+K. V. Prasad born on 4 May 1958 in Ernakulam, Kerala.
 As a child, whenever he went to the Ernakulam Shiva Temple, with his father Krishna Iyer, who was known locally as 'Castrol Krishna Iyer', Prasad would play the Chenda in the temple.
 One day, Marar, the staff artist at the temple, who observed his interest on this percussion instrument, asked his father to train him in some percussion instrument.
-Father accepted that, but decided to teach him the Mridangam instead of the Chenda.
+His father accepted that, but decided to teach him the Mridangam instead of the Chenda.